How to practise self-compassion

 - Choosing a helpful, non-harmful response

-By doing this, you can avoid unintentionally increasing your pain in response to difficult situations or change.
-Choosing harmful coping mechanisms like avoidance or substance misuse to numb pain may help you to cope in the short term, but is likely to increase your distress in the long term.
-Viewing self-compassion as the courage to face your struggles and the wisdom to respond appropriately without harming yourself can help you act in ways that truly support your well-being.
+By doing this, you can avoid unintentionally increasing your pain in response to difficult situations.
+Choosing harmful coping mechanisms like avoidance or substance misuse to numb pain may help you cope in the short term.
+However, it is likely to make you more distressed in the long term.

-- Increases self-acceptance: Over time, self-compassion can reduce the number of harsh judgments we make about ourselves and help to bring about a greater sense of self-acceptance
+- Increases self-acceptance: Over time, self-compassion can reduce the number of harsh judgments you make about yourself and help to bring about a greater sense of self-acceptance

-- Reduces overthinking: By being more attuned to yourself, you may become less vulnerable to overthinking and reduce your tendency to dwell on negative thoughts
+- Reduces overthinking: By being more connected with yourself, you may become less likely to overthink and dwell on negative thoughts

-- Reduces symptoms of anxiety and low mood: Regular self-compassion practice can relieve feelings of anxiety and depression, helping to improve your overall emotional well-being
+- Reduces symptoms of anxiety and low mood: Practising self-compassion regularly can relieve feelings of anxiety and depression, helping to improve your overall emotional well-being

 - Builds resilience: Self-compassion strengthens your ability to cope with challenges and setbacks, making it easier to bounce back from stressful situations

-- Promotes physical health: Self-compassion is linked to improved physical wellbeing and may encourage an increase in self-care behaviours, such as getting enough sleep, eating well, and exercising regularly.
-You are more likely to take care of yourself during challenging times when you value your own well-being
+- Promotes physical health: Self-compassion is linked to improved physical wellbeing.
+Feeling more self-compassionate can encourage you to take care of your basic needs, such as getting enough sleep, eating well, and exercising regularly.
+You are more likely to mind yourself during challenging times when you value your own well-being

-- Improves relationships: Many of the skills learned in practising self-compassion also apply to our relationships with others.
-When you treat yourself with compassion, it becomes easier to extend that compassion to others, leading to healthier and more positive relationships
+- Improves relationships: Many of the skills learned in practising self-compassion also apply to your relationships with others.
+When you treat yourself with compassion, it becomes easier to show that compassion to others, leading to healthier and more positive relationships

-- Fear of losing motivation: Some feel that being compassionate towards themselves will make them “lazy”, worrying that without self-criticism, they won’t be motivated to get things done.
+- Fear of losing motivation: Some feel that being compassionate towards themselves will make them “lazy”, and worry that without self-criticism, they won’t be motivated to get things done.
 However, practising self-compassion is unlikely to lead to laziness or loss of motivation

 - Fear of being ‘weak’ or ‘self-indulgent’: Some people may feel pressure from their cultural or social environment, where self-compassion is not valued or is misunderstood, making it harder to practice.
 Self-compassion may be seen as a sign of weakness or something that makes a person look less capable or tough compared to those who seem to get by without it

-- Difficult to practise in distress: During moments of intense anxiety or low mood, shifting from self-criticism to self-compassion can feel almost impossible, requiring a mindset shift that might seem challenging to achieve in those moments
+- Difficult to practise in distress: During moments of intense anxiety or low mood, shifting from self-criticism to self-compassion can feel almost impossible

 - Lack of familiarity: For some, self-compassion might feel unfamiliar or uncomfortable because they haven’t been taught or encouraged to treat themselves less critically, making it difficult to know where to start

-While these barriers may seem challenging at first, they can stem from mistaken beliefs about what self-compassion is.
-By learning more about the ingredients of self-compassion and its many benefits, you may begin to feel more curious about the practice and motivated to give it a try.
+While these barriers may seem challenging at first, they can come from mistaken beliefs about what self-compassion is.
+By learning more about self-compassion and its many benefits, you may begin to feel more motivated to give it a try.

 How to practise self-compassion

-- Mindful Self-Compassion Techniques: Incorporating mindfulness-based practices, this approach encourages tuning into your emotions, taking a more balanced, less critical view of yourself, and recognising that you’re not alone in facing challenges
+- Mindful Self-Compassion Techniques: This approach makes use of mindfulness-based practices and encourages tuning into your emotions, taking a more balanced, less critical view of yourself, and recognising that you’re not alone in facing challenges

-- Compassion Focused Therapy: This approach teaches people to develop the courage to confront distressing life events and learn more adaptive, kinder ways of responding to them
+- Compassion Focused Therapy: This approach teaches people to develop the courage to confront distressing life events and learn kinder ways of responding to them

 A recent study involving young people aged 14-24 found that many prefer self-compassion practices aimed at reducing self-criticism, rather than just increasing self-kindness.
 Self-criticism often involves harsh or disparaging thoughts like “I’m a failure” or “I’m not good enough.”